 At the National Federation of Business and Professional Women's Clubs, we know our collective efforts is the key to our success.
-Our leadership team is committed to empowering our members with education, advocacy, mentoring, networking, skill building, and economic empowerment programs and projects.
+That's why our leadership team is committed to empowering our members to become changemakers and leaders.

 Megan Shellman-Rickard earned a Master of Science, organizational leadership major, from Colorado State University and a Bachelor of Arts, communication major, from the University of Colorado at Boulder.
 Megan has more than 25 years of experience in a wide variety of disciplines.
 She brings her former experience in the entertainment industry, strategic and green event planning, advertising sales, print and digital marketing, retail sales, publication and book production, nonprofit leadership, business development, and operations management to bear as the owner of her own company: Simple Synergy Consulting.
 She offers concierge business consulting services to nonprofits, small businesses, and entrepreneurs.
 Megan is an accomplished change agent with a skill for connecting people in the face of adversity.